Terms of Business

-3.1 The Supplier will perform the Services and provide the Deliverables on and / or by the date(s) (where specified) in relation to the Services.
+3.1 The Supplier and / or a Collective Consultant managed by the Supplier will perform the Services and provide the Deliverables on and / or by the date(s) (where specified) in relation to the Services.

 3.2 The Services must be performed in accordance with the terms of this Agreement, subject to any specific variations that may be included in a Proposal submitted by the Supplier that have been accepted by the Client.

-4.1 The Client shall make payments to the Supplier for the Services in accordance with either (a) the price advertised online for the Services by the Supplier at www.advisorycollective.com.au or (b) the price specified in a Proposal submitted by the Supplier referring to these Terms of Business.
+4.1 The Client shall make payments to the Supplier for the Services in accordance with either (a) the price advertised online for the Services by the Supplier at www.advisorycollective.com.au or (b) the price calculated in accordance with a Proposal submitted by the Supplier referring to these Terms of Business.
 Payments must be made before the delivery of the Services, unless otherwise proposed.